Scaling a business requires top-level talent.

 While this might seem obvious to some, many companies start trying to recruit before nailing down their entire process.
 They will find themselves at odds with the needs of the hiring manager, the HR team, and the candidate if the process is not clear.

 If you’re hiring at scale, you might want to create a different pipeline for various positions.
 For example, an executive-level position might involve a more rigorous hiring process than an entry-level job.
-To activate this feature with Workable, you’ll need to upgrade to the Growth plan.

 In addition to creating the steps of the pipeline, you’ll want to designate who is responsible for what parts of the process.
 For example, maybe your internal HR department (if not using an agency) is responsible for posting the job ad and screening resumes but the hiring manager for the role writes the actual job description and signs off on the shortlist of resumes to interview.